cheeseybiscuits/cube/README.md

 source code in cube.cpp

-to run the code, run:
+to run the code, run: (must have docker installed)

 docker build -t cube .